elastic/integrations/packages/hid_bravura_monitor/docs/README.md

-# Hitachi ID Bravura Monitor Integration
+# Bravura Monitor Integration

-The Hitachi ID Bravura Monitor integration fetches and parses logs from a [Bravura Security Fabric](https://docs.hitachi-id.net/#/index/10/11)  instance.
+The Bravura Monitor integration fetches and parses logs from a [Bravura Security Fabric](https://bravurasecuritydocs.com/#/index/10/11)  instance.

 When you run the integration, it performs the following tasks automatically: